TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-authentication-azuread.md

 ### Diagnose and resolve
-Diagnostics below to determine the root cause of the issue and the resolution.
-We encourage you to provide as many details as possible to help us create a strong correlation and provide you with an exact resolution.<br>

-**Note:** We understand that sometimes you may not have the timestamp value handy.
-For this reason, we are providing the following "Failure Chart" to help you quickly find these values and run the diagnostics.
+If you don't have the error timestamp use the "Failure Chart" below to find it and run the diagnostics.

 <insight>
   <symptomId>StorageFailureTransactionInsight</symptomId>